HL7Norway/FHIR-hackathon-2025/FHIR-hackathon-2025/input/pagecontent/hack-agenda.md

 ### Agenda for the Hackathon

 Proposed agenda for the hackathon.
+**NOTE!
+The agenda is currently under active development and there changes will occur without further notice.**

 |Time|Title|Presenter|
 |-----|-----|---------|